ModByDaylight/Documentation/docs/Development/ModdingGuides/Advanced/CustomItems.md

     | `Type` | Item
     | `Display Name` | The name of the item in game.
     | `Description` | The description of the item in game.
-    | `Icon File Path List` | Add a new array entry and in that the path to the icon for your item (.png)
+    | `Icon File Path List` | Add a new array entry and in that the path to the icon for your item (.png) <br>Eg. “UI/Icons/Items/iconItems_flashlight.png”
-    Eg. “UI/Icons/Items/iconItems_flashlight.png”
     | `Item Blueprint` | Your item's blueprint.
 (You haven't created this yet)

     ![](https://media.discordapp.net/attachments/917649484450775061/919450838366289970/unknown.png)